-The construction crew has just shown up to the building site.
-You are very excited because the foundation of your new home will be put in today.
+The construction crew has just shown up at the building site.
+You are very excited because the foundation of your new Houston home will be laid today.
 You have spent the last year working on the perfect location and plans for the home of your dreams.
 You start to get a nervous feeling in the pit of your stomach.
 Did you choose the right construction company for this project?
 Should you have paid a little more money to ensure a better quality home?These are probably questions that you considered when choosing the company to do your build.
 Doing your homework ahead of time when choosing the right construction company can save you some costly mistakes.
 In this article, I will be discussing the pitfalls of improper building practices.

-Improper training, inadequate quality or materials, and negligence are the major reasons behind poor workmanship and construction methods.
+Improper training, inadequate quality of materials, and negligence are the major reasons behind poor workmanship and construction methods.
 It is vital that a construction company make sure they have a qualified, well-trained crew to build your home.
 Hiring a crew that is inexperienced and will work for lower pay will save the contractor money and increase the profit margin, but at what cost to you and your family?

 The first step in building a new home is not in the planning or choosing a construction company and architect.
 The first order of business is to educate yourself on good building practices.
 You should also ask friends and family about recommendations for construction companies they may have.
-You can check with the better business bureau to see who has complaints filed with them.
+You can check with the Better Business Bureau to see who has complaints filed with them.
 Do not go with the least expensive company just to save money.
 There is a reason they are so cheap.
 They will not do the quality of work you deserve.
 You could actually pay more in the end.